-Different methods are used for destruction of tattoo dye – chemical, mechanical, thermal and laser.
-The main problem of all non-laser methods is the creation of a rough scar.
-Using laser methods has allowed us to greatly improve the solving of the problem of removing tattoos.
-However, using a laser doesn’t guarantee a good aesthetic result.
+Various methods are used for tattoo removal – chemical, mechanical, thermal and laser.
+The main problem of all non-laser methods is the formation of scars.
+The use of laser methods has allowed making significant progress in solving the problem of tattoo removal.
+However, the use of a laser does not guarantee good aesthetic results.

-There are many different lasers and they have a completely different effect on biological tissues.
-So, in case of using carbon dioxide or erbium lasers (non-selective methods) the tattoo pigment is removed together with the skin containing it, which makes this method very similar to non-laser methods.
-The result of such removal is also very far from ideal – a scar appears in place of the tattoo.
+There are many different lasers, and they have completely different effects on biological tissues.
+When using carbon dioxide or erbium lasers (non-selective methods), the tattoo pigment is removed along with the skin containing it making this method very similar to non-laser ones.
+The result of such removal is also very far from ideal – a scar forms where the tattoo was.

-The only method which allows destruction of tattoo dye without traumatising surrounding tissues is the method of selective photodestruction of tattoo dye using Q-sw pulses.
-In this case the process is non-thermal and destruction of particles takes place because of the creation of a powerful acoustic wave inside the pigment which mechanically destroys the dye.
+The only method which allows destructing tattoo dye leaving surrounding tissues intact is the method of selective photodestruction of tattoo using Q-Sw pulses.
+In this case, the process is non-thermal, and the destruction of the dye particles occurs through the formation of a powerful acoustic wave inside the pigment which is thus physically destroyed.

-The new original method of selective photodestruction of tattoo dye developed by our company accounts for mechanisms of optical, thermal and nonlinear selectivity.
-The core of the method is the fact that the Q-sw pulse is divided into train of Q-sw pulses of lower energy.
-As a result, every pulse of the train causes fragmentation of dye only in its thin layer, clearing a way for the next pulse.
-Thus, with one train there is a layer-by-layer fragmentation without creating powerful acoustic waves that are able to traumatise surrounding tissues.
+The new unique method of selective photodestruction of tattoo dye developed by LINLINE considers the mechanisms of optical, thermal and nonlinear selectivity.
+This method is that the Q-Sw pulse is divided into a train of Q-Sw pulses of lower energy.
+As a result, every pulse of the train causes fragmentation of dye.
+Thus, one train is needed for layer-by-layer fragmentation of all tattoo layers without creating powerful acoustic waves that can damage surrounding tissues.